ZincNitrogen/frontend-form/README.md

 # frontend-form
-A disply of html form knowledge
+A display of html form knowledge
+Doing this for fun.